openfisca/openfisca-doc/en/coding-the-legislation/time_and_variables.md

         ...
 ```
 > If you omit the start date, the formula is valid to the stop date.
-> If you omit the end date, it is valid from the start date.
+> If you omit the stop date, it is valid from the start date.

 - Repeat the process until your variable is defined for all periods.